-We are authorized to issue up to 6,082,664 shares of our common stock under our 2016 Equity Incentive Plan (as amended, the "2016 Plan"), which we have fully committed as of March 31, 2024 and December 31, 2023.
 On February 27, 2024, our board of directors adopted the 2024 Equity Incentive Plan (the "2024 Plan").
 The 2024 Plan was approved by our stockholders on May 1, 2024.
-The 2024 Plan replaces the 2016 Plan and share grants will no longer be made under the 2016 Plan; however, shares underlying awards already granted under the 2016 Plan will still be issued under the 2016 Plan if the awards vest.
-Under the 2024 Plan, we are authorized to issue up to 7,900,000 shares of our common stock.
-Except for the shares and deferred stock units that are expected to be granted to our officers, employees and non-employee directors shortly after our annual meeting of stockholders, which represent the Company's annual equity grants to officers, employees and non-employee directors, no other shares have been issued or committed to be issued under the 2024 Plan.
+The 2024 Plan replaces the 2016 Equity Incentive Plan (as amended, the "2016 Plan") and share grants will no longer be made under the 2016 Plan; however, shares underlying awards already granted under the 2016 Plan will still be issued under the 2016 Plan if the awards vest.
+Under the 2024 Plan, we are authorized to issue up to 7,900,000 shares of our common stock, of which we have issued or committed to issue 1,076,916 shares as of September 30, 2024.
+Shares underlying awards that are granted under the 2024 Plan that are forfeited, cancelled, reacquired prior to vesting, satisfied without the issuance of stock or otherwise terminated (other than be exercise), including shares tendered or held back upon settlement of an award, other than a stock option or stock appreciation right, to cover the tax withholding will be added back to the shares available for issuance under the 2024 Plan.